 And then there’s Tiffany & Co., which is notoriously known for people who can enjoy thereallyfine things in life.
 Its prices are proof.
 For one, you have to scroll your mouse directly over a piece of jewelry to see the price.
 The fact that the prices aren’t openly displayed also signifies that it is luxury.
 But, once prices are revealed, they are priced in even numbers, like “$2,200.”
 And there are no discounts because the people shopping at Tiffany & Co. don’t care about discounts.

 Advantages and disadvantages of odd-even pricing

 Like any pricing strategy, there are an array of advantages and disadvantages to implementing an odd-even pricing strategy.
-Of course, these advantages and disadvantages will vary depending on the industry—SaaS, retail, restaurants, et al.
+Of course, these advantages and disadvantages will vary depending on the industry, that is, whether we are talking about SaaS, restaurants, eCommerce, retail pricing, et al.

 1. Motivates impulse buys:

-Pricing something like “$9.99” may encourage people to buy without thinking.
+Pricing something like “$9.99” may encourage people to buy without thinking because they'll see it as a low price.
 Odd pricing often resonates with customers as a discount, so when customers see the odd numbers they may not think too hard about the overall cost of the purchase.

 2. Encourages larger purchases:

 Since customers feel they are getting a discounted price, they are more likely to buy more.
 Additionally, ending your prices in odd numbers makes it more difficult for people to add up the total cost.
 Typically, people will end up estimating and purchasing more.